 Relieving diarrhea.
-Guava possess astringent and antiseptic properties, which have long been used for treating diarrhea, particularly the one caused by Staph or Salmonella.
+Guava possesses astringent and antiseptic properties, which have long been used for treating diarrhea, particularly the one caused by Staphylococcus or Salmonella.

 Regulating cholesterol levels.
-Guava has been shown effective reducing LDL or "bad cholesterol."
+Guava has been shown effective for reducing LDL, or "bad cholesterol."

 Fighting infections.
-The antimicrobial properties of the plant have been shown useful for inhibit certain bacterial strains.
+The antimicrobial properties of the plant have been shown useful for inhibiting certain bacterial strains.

 How It Works

 Guava fruit is rich in nutrients, while its leaves exhibit most of its medicinal properties.
-While the fruit is rich in antioxidants and dietary fiber, guava leaves are rich in polyphenols, mainly ellagic acid, and cyanidin, which are thought to be responsible of their hypoglycemic properties.
-They work by inhibiting some alpha-glucosidase enzymes, thereby controlling blood sugar levels.
+While the fruit is rich in antioxidants and dietary fiber, guava leaves are packed with polyphenols, mainly ellagic acid and cyanidin, which are thought to be responsible of their hypoglycemic properties.
+They work by inhibiting some alpha-glucosidase enzymes, thereby, controlling blood sugar levels.1

-The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of its antibacterial properties.
-Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.
+The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of the fruit's antibacterial and astringent properties.
+Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.2

-Additionally, guavas offer adequate amounts of many other vitamins, such as B5 (pantothenic acid), B3 (niacin), B6 (pyroxidine), B1 (thiamin), and E (alpha-tocopherol); as well as minerals, mainly potassium, manganese, and magnesium.
+Additionally, guavas offer adequate amounts of many other vitamins, such as B5 (pantothenic acid), B3 (niacin), B6 (pyridoxine), B1 (thiamin), and E (alpha-tocopherol); as well as minerals, mainly potassium, manganese, and magnesium.

 100 grams of guava fruit provide 68 calories, 5% of the daily value for protein and carbohydrates, respectively, and 22% DV of dietary fiber.